JDDoesDev/presentations/OSMI.md

 Note:
 - Name
 - Drupal/PHP Developer for 4 years
-- Building sites since 90s
+- Doing HTML since the 90s
 - Paramedic for 10 years